hypha/hmc/README.md

 3. Note: To install subliminal,  first git clone https://github.com/Diaoul/subliminal.git, then do "sudo python setup.py install" in the directory that it is installed.

-4. rottentomatoes python library. get the library by pip install rottentomatoes
+4. rottentomatoes python library.
+Get the library by pip install rottentomatoes.

+5. imdb python library.
+Get the library by pip install IMDbPY. (note, the version from repositary usually doesn't work well if at all).You might also need python-dev as a dependency for IMDbPY.

 How to:
 Method 1: run python hmc.py from where the file is located in Method 2: create a symlink to $PATH from where hmc.py is located in.
+And then just run hmc.py.

 Command: